When the iPhone SDK first came out, there was a disconnect between how futuristic the iPhone was and how, well… not Objective-C was.

 One such project is ASCIIwwdc, a site that offers searchable transcripts of WWDC sessions going back to 2010.
 It was recently updated with all of the sessions from 2017 and most from 2018, so if you haven’t gotten around to watching this year’s talks, you might find this to be a nice way to get up to speed quickly.

 Another example is SwiftDoc.
 Nate created this around the time that he took the reigns of NSHipster, and it’s been an invaluable tool for understanding the complex type relationships in the Swift standard library.
-I’ll update the site for Swift 4.2 by the end of this week.
+I’ve updated the site for Swift 4.2, and look forward to keeping it in sync going forward.

 Conferences and Meetups Near You